 Personal Property Tax on Vehicles

 All cities and counties in Virginia have personal property tax.
 The County of Southampton taxes cars, trucks, buses, motorcycles, motor homes, trailers, semitrailer, boats, recreational vehicles, aircraft, wreckers/tow trucks, mobile homes, etc. This tax is assessed by the Commissioner of the Revenue.
-Taxes are paid to the Rhonda V. Griffin, Treasurer.
+Taxes are paid to Southampton County Treasurer.

 - Local Mobile Property*